Juknum/Faithful-GTNH/README.md

 - Some textures are based on/taken from the Programmer Art version: https://github.com/Ethryan/GTNH-Faithful-Textures
 - Everything else is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license unless otherwise noted.

+## Wanna help develop the pack?

+Check the scripts in the `.github/scripts/` folder to extract and update textures.
+Feel free to open issues or PRs for suggestions, bug reports or contributions.

 ## Resource Pack Progress

 Overall Progress: 5237/52911 (9.9%)